kingwell47/CCNA-Labs/README.md

 - This lab taught me to trust my configurations but verify the hardware.
 I encountered Packet Tracer "bugs" where domain names or ACLs wouldn't save correctly, which taught me to use show commands to double-check the actual state of the device regardless of what I just typed.

-## ---

-**📁 Repository Contents**
+## **📁 Repository Contents**

-- mega-lab-completed.pkt: The final, 100% completed Packet Tracer file.
+- jitl-mega-lab-completed.pkt: The final, 100% completed Packet Tracer file.
 - /configs: Individual .txt files containing the show run for every Router and Switch.
-- /topology: High-resolution diagrams of the network layout.